 We found some old barn wood in a shed that my father used years ago to build a farm table for friends of ours back when we lived in Connecticut.
 The wood was from an old barn on their property dating back to the late 1700s.
 We knew instantly that it would be the perfect accent for the top.
 All it needed was a little sanding.

-I hope you like how this outdoor grilling station turned out!
-We can also use this as a tabletop or a beverage station moving forward too.
+I hope you like how this outdoor DIY grilling station turned out!
+We can also use this as a tabletop or a beverage station moving forward.
 It’s super versatile!
 We will keep the grill underneath and place it on top when we are ready to grill.

 This dresser is just an inexpensive veneer dresser that I picked up at a second-hand shop years ago for about $30.
 Perfect to paint and design with!

-Ella luvs this spot in the yard, as it is in the shade most of the day.
-She is listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
-Since taking this photo too, I have moved the antique bell to the side of the door, which I really like much better.
+Ella loves this spot in the yard, as it is in the shade most of the day.
+She was listening to a woodpecker in the woods when I took this photo and enjoying her dessert in her “red thing” after dinner.
+Since taking this photo, too, I have moved the antique bell to the side of the door, which I really like much better.